Former Uber CEO Kalanick severs ties with ride-hailing giant

-NEW YORK (AP) — Former Uber CEO Travis Kalanick is resigning from the board of directors, severing ties to the ride-hailing company that he co-founded a decade ago and ran until a series of scandals led to his downfall.
+NEW YORK (AP) — Travis Kalanick, who built Uber into a ride-hailing giant, only to be ousted as CEO over the company’s sexist “bro” culture, is cashing out.

-The departure, announced Tuesday, did not come as a surprise.
-Kalanick recently sold more than $2.5 billion worth of stock in the company, or more than 90% of his holdings.
+Kalanick disclosed Tuesday that he has sold off all his Uber stock — estimated at more than $2.5 billion — and is resigning from the board of directors, severing ties to the company he co-founded a decade ago.

 “Uber has been a part of my life for the past 10 years.
 At the close of the decade, and with the company now public, it seems like the right moment for me to focus on my current business and philanthropic pursuits,” the 43-year-old entrepreneur said in a statement.

-Uber under Kalanick grew with incredible speed, but like a number of other tech startups, it ran into trouble with a corporate “bro” culture that appeared at times to be spinning out of control.
-It was a problem Kalanick acknowledged.
-Before his ouster as CEO, he said he needed to “fundamentally change and grow up.”
+Uber under Kalanick grew with incredible speed, but like a number of other tech startups, it ran into trouble with a corporate culture that appeared at times to be spinning out of control.
+Before his ouster as chief executive, Kalanick acknowledged he needed to “fundamentally change and grow up.”

 His career at Uber seemed to fit a certain pattern seen in Silicon Valley: The brash and disruptive personalities who are great at creating startups can be ill-suited for the corner office when the company reaches maturity.
 Sometimes “adult supervision” in the form of experienced executives has to be brought in.

-In one of the Uber’s biggest scandals, Kalanick was accused of presiding over a workplace culture that allowed rampant sexual harassment.
+In one of the Uber’s biggest scandals, Kalanick was accused of presiding over a workplace environment that allowed rampant sexual harassment.

 After multiple investigations, Uber fired 20 employees accused of sexual harassment, bullying and retaliation against those who complained.
 This month, the company paid $4.4 million to settle a federal investigation over workplace misconduct.